Glass Transition Temperature (Tg) in High-Temp Epoxies

 Resin Formulators provide a range of specialized epoxies designed to remain rigid when temperatures rise:

-- RF 6004 Mod 1: A go-to resin for advanced composite structures requiring superior thermal and mechanical stability.
-With Tg values up to 228 °C, it can be paired with multiple curing agents to tailor cure schedules and high-Tg performance
+- RF 6004 A/B Mod 1: A low-viscosity epoxy resin designed for advanced composite structures requiring superior thermal and mechanical stability.
+With a Tg of up to 228 °C, it supports demanding aerospace and high-heat applications.

 Advanced Lab Testing: Validating Your Tg